-B. Now listen to the recordings and take notes in the 2 nd and 3 rd column of the table below. --
+B. Now listen to the recordings and take notes in the 2^{nd} and 3^{rd} column of the table below.

-Reading Text 1 Track 1 Track 2
+Reading Text 1 Listenin g Track

 (AIR POLLUTION) (NOISE POLLUTION) (WATER POLLUTION)

-WHAT IT IS JON CH LES
+WHAT IT IS 8.9.5

-EFFECTS UNIVERSION UNIVERSION
+EFFECTS NICE POR

-C. Do the task below using your own words (275 - 350 words).
+C. Using your ideas and the notes you have taken in the table above, do the task below using your own words (275 words minimum; 350 words maximum).

 Using the notes you have taken, explain each of the three different types of pollution, and say what the effects of each type are.
 In your opinion, which one is the most dangerous?
+Support your choice with your own ideas.

 Write your essay here:

+G

+S